 Minister for Aboriginal Affairs Sarah Mitchell said she is..continue reading

-The University of Technology Sydney, and Aboriginal Affairs NSW will host the first of four seminars across NSW presenting the Aboriginal Affairs NSW research agenda 2018-2023 (/pdfs/research-and-evaluation/Research-Agenda-Jan-2018.pdf)
+The Australian National University, Canberra will host the second of four seminars presenting the Aboriginal Affairs NSW research agenda 2018-2023 (/pdfs/research-and-evaluation/Research-Agenda-Jan-2018.pdf)

 To all my AA colleagues and your families,

 Australia Day is tomorrow and the discussion about it in the media has been extensive and divisive.
 That’s why the Executive and I think it is important to share with you some of our thoughts about y..continue reading